 Texas Hold’em may not have originated in Canada but it’s actually easier to play the game online in the Great White North these days than it is in other parts of the world - including Texas.
-Online poker players in Canada can access the best poker sites in the world and their international player pools.
+Online poker players in Canada can access the best real money poker sites in the world and their international player pools.
 Canadians can also play on some exclusive Canadian-only sites and get exclusive offers that aren’t available to other players.

 The other thing about Canada, as you’re likely well aware, is that the winters can be pretty cold and long.
 That’s the perfect environment to play online poker!
 See our list of the best Canadian poker sites ranked and reviewed below.

 Choosing the Best Online Poker Sites in Canada

 Picking the best Canadian poker site you can play on while in Canada depends on what you want from your playing experience.
 Do you want top software innovations, the biggest player pool currently in 2021 and world-record breaking guarantees?
 Then there's GGPoker.
 If you're looking for interesting poker variations and mixed games and a massive lineup of poker tournaments and series, you should look at PokerStars.
 Want some soft cash games, a growing lineup of weekend tournaments and series and great opportunities to win live poker packages?
 You should probably give 888poker or partypoker a try.

 Want the weakest competition of them all?
 Tiger Gaming Poker is the one to go for.
 All the Canada poker online sites we suggest here for real money offer the safety and security of gambling licenses and regulations.
 Even if, at times, it means less traffic and smaller prize pools.
 When it comes to online poker in Canada, players are spoiled for choice with an infinite number of games, stakes and variations to choose from.
 And on a variety of great and reputable online Canadian poker sites.